LiorZ/hdac8_thesis/thesis.rst

 	Although HDAC8 (and other HDAC-related deacetylases) are typically studied *in vitro* as Zn\ :sup:`2+` metal bound enzymes , the metal ion preference *in vitro* may differ.
 HDAC8 was shown to exhibit increased activity and even changed substrate specificity when substituted with Fe\ :sup:`2+` ions, suggesting that it could function with that metal also *in vivo* [20]_ and possibly have a cofactor based regulation.
 Crystal structures of HDAC8 coordinated with both Fe\ :sup:`2+` and Zn\ :sup:`2+` reveal similar metal coordination geometries [21]_.
 Additional monovalent cations such as K\ :sup:`+`  (was found to be the preferred metal *in vivo*) and Na\ :sup:`+` have also been identified in most crystal structures of HDAC8 in various peripheral sites and Gantt *et al* suggested that this interaction stabilizes the active conformation of the enzyme.
 [22]_

 ..
 (DONE) ORA: FYI: the next paragraph did not appear in the pdf file.
+..
+(DONE) ORA: it still does not appear
+..

 	This study elaborates a high-throughput method for the discovery of novel non-histone substrates of zinc bound HDAC8 by applying various structural modeling techniques to the HDAC8-substrate complex.
 The structural approach we take in our study enables us not only to predict novel substrates but also to pinpoint the exact location of the interaction.
 We implemented our method within the Rosetta macromolecular modeling framework , that has a collection of generic modeling algorithms already built in.
 Using that pipeline we show that HDAC8 has a potential to deacetylate many other non-histone proteins and in particular, our results suggest that CdLS may be caused in various occasions by failure to deacetylate SMC1 - a component of the cohesin complex that in contrast to SMC3, has not been previously reported to be a target of HDAC8.
 Our analysis has also possibly identified a novel HDAC8 substrate- KAT6A which is a lysine acetylase.
 Both our protocol and preliminary experimental tests identified it as a top target for HDAC8.